Dean Blandino

 Dean Blandino (born September 13, 1971) is a rules analyst for Fox Sports.
-He also serves as the head of officiating for the XFL in 2023.
+He also serves as the head of officiating for the UFL.
 He previously served as the NFL's Vice President of Officiating from 2013 to 2017.

 Biography

 Early years

 Blandino grew up in Bellmore, New York, where he played tight end on the high school football team at Wellington C. Mepham High School.
 He majored in communications at Hofstra University, graduating in 1993.

 National Football League

 Blandino was hired by Jerry Seeman, starting as an intern in the NFL's officiating department, and became a full-time employee after the 1994 season.
 Seeman assigned Blandino to organize instant replay when it was introduced in the NFL in 1999; Blandino managed the program for six years, and served as replay official for two Super Bowls.
 Blandino left the NFL in 2009, and started a business in California to train and evaluate replay officials.

 Blandino returned to the NFL in 2012 as director of officiating, and in February 2013 was named Vice President of Officiating, succeeding Carl Johnson, who had held the position for three seasons as successor to Mike Pereira.
 In August 2014, Blandino was criticized for being seen on a "party bus" with Dallas Cowboys executives in a video released by TMZ.
 Blandino left the NFL in May 2017.